ml-opensource/kedux/README.md

 The `fracturedReducer` will loop through each reducer to determine any state changes and update subscribers across the fractured state map.

-Nesting `fracturedReducer` is not supported.
+Nesting `fracturedReducer` is not supported, though `compose`-ing is supported.

 [badge-android]: http://img.shields.io/badge/platform-android-brightgreen.svg?style=flat
 [badge-ios]: http://img.shields.io/badge/platform-ios-lightgrey.svg?style=flat